Saas Influencer Marketing

 Jill Rowley, Growth Specialist

 Don’t forget that your articles shouldn’t be too promotional or sales and it will not be nice if you publish too often.
 Tell, for example, your B2B SaaS startup’s story to share lessons you learned.
 Your next steps or article topics will depend on how the audience reacts and whether it’s worth publishing new content.

+“On Twitter, 61% of users follow a creator which is more than on any other platform”.
 Maybe you haven’t heard about Niche but it’s a must-know if you are planning to run your influencer marketing campaign on Twitter.
 Well, it’s a must-know because it belongs to Twitter.
 It’s been developed to serve as a connecting platform between creators and brands.
 And the outcome is… branded content (you remember this collocation from Facebook).

 According to the recent research by Grin, Instagram and Youtube are top platforms for influencer marketing, especially when the campaign is based on visual elements.
 Youtube is best suited for tech (regarding niche) and product reviews, tutorials, unboxings (regarding format).

 6. How to leverage (co)publishing an e-book for B2B SaaS influencer marketing?

 You produce content with an influential company The final result is an e-book with two authors who care about sharing and promoting it.
 You reach your partner's audience (he reaches yours) but remember that you are not competitors.
 So this “exchange” of audiences is not only OK but beneficial for both of you.